-Medications that are prepared in 503A facilities need to comply with requirements according to their respective state boards of pharmacy regulations and USP requirements 795 and 797.
+Medications prepared in 503A compounding pharmacies must comply with requirements according to their respective state boards of pharmacy regulations and USP requirements 795 and 797.
 503A pharmacies are required to perform environmental monitoring inspections every six months.
 Beyond Use Dating (BUD) is executed according to external scientific evidence, but not necessarily according to rigorous scientific testing.

-Unlike 503b facilities, they do not need to comply with Current Good Manufacturing Practices (cGMP).
-This means that the preparations are not tested according to potency, integrity of label claims, or stability.
-Such issues create potential problems in the reliability of the compound to effectively treat the patient.
-Interestingly then, the positive impression of "patient-specific" may be somewhat of a misnomer in a 503A facility.
+Unlike 503B outsourcing facilities, they do not need to comply with Current Good Manufacturing Practices (cGMP).
+This means that preparations are not tested according to potency, integrity of label claims, or stability.
+Such issues create potential problems in the reliability of the compounds to effectively treat patients.
+Interestingly then, the positive impression of "patient-specific" may be somewhat of a misnomer in a 503A pharmacy.

-503B pharmacies are those with outsourcing facilities that produce large batches of medication for use in healthcare facilities, ambulatory surgery centers, healthcare systems, and physicians' office use.
-Like 503A facilities, they additionally have the option to fill patient-specific prescriptions
+503B outsourcing facilities produce large batches of medication for use in healthcare facilities, ambulatory surgery centers, healthcare systems, and physicians' office use.
+Like 503A facilities, they additionally have the option to fill patient-specific prescriptions.

-The regulations required of 503B compounding pharmacies are much more stringent than for 503A pharmacies.
-Like 503A facilities, compliance with USP 795 and 797 and respective state boards of pharmacy are required.
+Regulations required of 503B compounders are much more rigorous than for 503A pharmacies.
+Like 503A pharmacies, compliance with USP 795, 797 and respective state boards of pharmacy are required.
 Most notably, 503B facilities must also strictly adhere to cGMP requirements (21 CFR Parts 210 & 211).

 503B outsourcing facilities are required to develop standard operating procedures and implement environmental monitoring that complies with standards of laboratory cleanliness according to the International Organization for Standardization (ISO).
 Different types of pharmacy compounding areas require different levels of air cleanliness to prevent potentially fatal contamination of drug products.
 This specialized type of monitoring must occur much more often than in 503A facilities.
 Indeed, environmental monitoring must be performed (and of course documented) at minimum each production shift for ISO 5 areas.
 If compounding areas are designated as ISO 7 or 8, environmental monitoring must be carried out weekly to meet these critical requirements of air cleanliness.